Paint Sheens explained by designed living idaho falls

 Interior Design

-Paint Sheen Explained
+Paint Sheens Explained

 Paint sheen may seem like a simple decision, but there are a lot of things to consider when choosing it.
 Imagine how you use your space… Is it a high traffic area?
 What is being painted?
 Does it need to be more or less kid/pet friendly?
 What is the visual aesthetic you are looking for?
 These are all important questions for design and functionality.

-Flat or Matte Finish
+Flat or Matte Paint Finish

 Characteristics: Non-reflective and hides slight imperfections, harder to clean